loopwerk/loopwerk.io/content/articles/2026-03-19-spm-shortcomings.md

 SPM doesn't need to copy npm.
 But a few targeted additions would make a huge difference for anyone maintaining packages with plugins or extensions:

 1. **Peer dependencies**: let a package declare that it needs a dependency without specifying the source.
 Let the consumer provide it.
+2. **Dev dependencies**: dependencies that are only fetched during development, not by consumers of your package.
+3. **Lazy dependency fetching**: only download dependencies that are actually needed for the targets being compiled.
+This would make monorepos viable and dev dependencies less urgent in one stroke.
-2. **Identity resolution**: if two sources resolve to the same package (same name, same targets), treat them as the same package instead of raising an unsolvable conflict.
+4. **Identity resolution**: if two sources resolve to the same package (same name, same targets), treat them as the same package instead of raising an unsolvable conflict.
-3. **Basic CLI commands**: `outdated`, `remove-dependency`, `update --package`.
+5. **Basic CLI commands**: `outdated`, `remove-dependency`, `update --package`.
 These should have existed years ago.

 Until then, maintaining a plugin ecosystem in Swift remains more painful than it needs to be.